English as a Second Language

 When are ESL classes scheduled?

-During the fall (September – December) and spring (February – May) semesters, classes are generally scheduled twice a week, either Mondays/Wednesdays (MW) or Tuesdays/Thursdays (TR), with classes in the morning, afternoon, and even at night.
+During the FALL (late August – December) and SPRING (late January – May) semesters, classes are generally scheduled twice a week, either Mondays/Wednesdays (MW) or Tuesdays/Thursdays (TR), with classes in the morning, afternoon, and even at night.
 Night classes generally start at 7:00 pm.
 Friday only classes are also offered.
 We also have short term classes that start halfway through the semester.
 Some classes are offered during the summer semester (June – August).

 The college publishes a schedule of classes for each semester.
 Click here to see the current class schedule (select ESL from the subject list).